Ecdosis/MML-editor/README.md

 To create the MML-Editor all that is needed is a JSON dialect file and three elements with IDs on a HTML page: two divs (for panels 1 and 3) and a textarea.
 Also needed is a css file to format the preview.
 Invocation is like this:

-    var editor = new MMLEditor("source","target", opts);
+    var editor = new MMLEditor(opts,dialect);

-The first and second (and eventually third) arguments are IDs of the elements the panels will replace.
-The current third argument is a string representation of the dialect file.
+The first argument is a JSON format file containing controls for the editor.
+The second is the MML dialect description.
+Both are described below.

 The CMS should provide buttons to perform the basic operations of the editor, but the editor itself only has an API to perform these functions: